nuwave/lighthouse/docs/master/api-reference/directives.md

 ## @interface

+Use a custom resolver to determine the concrete type of an interface.

 Make sure you read the [basics about Interfaces](../the-basics/types.md#interface) before deciding to use this directive, you probably don't need it.

-You can point Lighthouse to a custom type resolver.
 Set the `resolver` argument to a function that returns the implementing Object Type.

 ```graphql